Pascal-Kueng/AlgorithmV2/README.md

 # AlgorithmV2
 Updated Algorithm for Time and Ties Project

+Summary of changes from the  can be found <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/Changes%20Algorithm.docx">here</a>.

 ## Complete System Summary (new algorithm)